JayceLowry/408-M5.2/README.md

 ### Show/Hide Comment Control
 To make the show/hide comment button keyboard navigable, we can make it a `<button>` element rather than a `<div>`.

+### Table
+To make the table more screen-readable, we can mark table headers with `<th>` tags, and specify their `scope` - in this example, the headers have column scope.
+We can also add a `<caption>` to the table to summarize what the table is.